blazeswap/default-lists/README.md

 # default-lists
-A list of default tokens, providers, bananas
+A list of default tokens and FTSO providers for BlazeSwap